biocore/biom-format/doc/documentation/biom_format.rst

 Facilitating the use of tables between tools that support this format
 ---------------------------------------------------------------------

-Different tools, such as QIIME and MG-RAST, work with similar data structures that represent different types of data.
+Different tools, such as `QIIME <http://www.qiime.org>`_, `MG-RAST <http://metagenomics.anl.gov>`_, and `VAMPS <http://vamps.mbl.edu/>`_ work with similar data structures that represent different types of data.
 An example of this is a `metagenome` table that could be generated by MG-RAST (where for example, columns are metagenomes and rows are functional categories).
 Exporting this data from MG-RAST in a suitable format will allow for the application of many of the QIIME tools to this data (such as generation of alpha rarefaction plots or beta diversity ordination plots).
-This new format is far more general than previous formats, so will support adoption by groups working with different data types and is already being integrated to support transfer of data between QIIME and MG-RAST.
+This new format is far more general than previous formats, so will support adoption by groups working with different data types and is already being integrated to support transfer of data between `QIIME <http://www.qiime.org>`_, `MG-RAST <http://metagenomics.anl.gov>`_, and `VAMPS <http://vamps.mbl.edu/>`_.